Supplied-air respirator: Use

 According to the NIOSH Respirator Selection Logic, SARs with an auxiliary SCBA are recommended for oxygen-deficient atmospheres, atmospheres that are immediately dangerous to life or health, and unknown atmospheres, all of which are conditions that air-purifying respirators such as N95 masks do not protect against.
 SARs without an auxiliary SCBA may also be used in conditions where an air-purifying respirator may be used, and have the benefit of a higher range of assigned protection factors (APF).
 Air-purifying respirators have APFs in the range 5–50 while SARs are in the range 25–2000, and full-facepiece pressure-demand SARs with an auxiliary pressure-demand SCBA have an APF of 10,000.
 For substances hazardous to the eyes, a respirator equipped with a full facepiece, helmet, or hood is recommended.
 SARs are not effective during firefighting, for which a SCBA is recommended instead.

+Regulation

+United States

+As of 2001, under 42 CFR 84, there are six types of supplied-air respirators.
+NIOSH definitions from the CEL software are provided below: